Monthly Archives: December 2022

 You see, when installing units like a ductless mini split, a technician and their team have to attach the necessary refrigerant lines.
 Then they have to charge the system to ensure optimal performance once you turn the mini split on.

 Pre-charging skips all that.
-All the parts that need to plug in connect seamlessly, t
+All the parts that need to plug in connect seamlessly, the

 Your mini split has frozen solid.